-A “no-fault” divorce refers to a divorce based on “irreconcilable differences" or an “irretrievable breakdown of the marriage."
+Most states allow you to file for a no-fault divorce based on grounds like "irreconcilable differences" or the "irretrievable breakdown of the marriage."
 These are just fancy ways of saying a couple can't get along and there's no hope for reconciliation.

-About two thirds of U.S. states still allow spouses to allege fault as the basis for a divorce.
-In a fault divorce, one spouse may argue that the other spouse did something which caused the marriage to fail.
+About two thirds of U.S. states still allow fault divorces.
+When you file for a fault divorce, you claim that your spouse engaged in a certain type of misconduct that caused the marriage to fail.
 Each state has a different set of fault grounds, but some of the most common grounds are:

 Of course, you'll need to prove your misconduct claims before you can get your final divorce (more on that below).